Football in Belgium: Matricule numbers

 With football's rapid growth in popularity in the late 19th century, several football clubs came into existence in Belgium.
 In 1926, the Royal Belgian Football Association decided to introduce matricule numbers to tell the clubs apart and assigned a matricule to each existing club by order of registration.
 In this manner, Antwerp was awarded matricule number 1 as the first to register.
-As such, the oldest clubs in Belgium typically have the lowest matricule numbers, although there are clubs which registered only years after their origination and as a result have a much higher matricule than would be expected.
+As such, the oldest clubs in Belgium typically have the lowest matricule numbers, although there are clubs which registered many years after their origination and as a result have a much higher matricule than would be expected.
 Many clubs, especially those with very low numbers, consider their matricule number part of their heritage and past and prominently feature it in their logo or even name.
 In case a club dissolves, the matricule number of this club is removed permanently and lost forever as numbers are never reused.

 In case of mergers, the new club must decide which matricule number to keep, it normally begins the championship at the level where the former club with the same matricule number should have begun the season.
 Typically, mergers result in the most famous club's matricule being kept alive.
 However, it has often occurred that a club with a glorious past or even (multiple) championship titles had to merge with another less successful club in order to survive, often due to financial difficulties.
 In this case, the matricule number of the club, and the honours linked to it, were lost with the merger.
 As an examples, in the late 1990s, seven-time champion K. Beerschot VAC was struggling with financial difficulties in the third division and merged with then first division neighbour club KFC Germinal Ekeren to survive.
 The new club was named KFC Germinal Beerschot Antwerpen and started in the first division with the matricule number of KFC Germinal Ekeren, but lost the honours of K Beerschot VAC.
 The new club did keep playing in the Beerschot stadium and wore the purple shirt for which Beerschot was famously known.
 Another famous example is that of five-time champion Daring Club de Bruxelles' merger with RR White into R White Daring Molenbeek in 1973.